 Classic Carrot Cake

 Emily helps stir the frosting

 One of the most popular desserts this time of year is carrot cake.
-In addition to the fact that it is a delicious and moist, it also seems to go really well with the whole Easter theme (since bunnies eat carrots right).
-Yes, the true meaning of Easter has far greater significance than the flavor of a cake or a decorative theme.
-It is still fun to have special family traditions and recipes for our holidays.
+In addition to the fact that it is a delicious and moist, it also seems to go really well with the whole Easter theme (since bunnies eat carrots, right?).
+Yes, the true meaning of Easter has far greater significance than the flavor of a cake or a decorative theme, but it is still fun to have special family traditions and recipes for our holidays.

-Not only is Easter an important holiday this month… it will also soon be my friend Heather’s birthday.
-I thought I’d share a few photos of the adventure I had cooking a special birthday carrot cake (her favorite flavor) a few years ago with her daughters.
+Not only is Easter an important holiday this month, it will also soon be my friend Heather’s birthday.
+I thought I’d share a few photos of the adventure I had creating a special birthday carrot cake (her favorite flavor) a few years ago with her daughters.

+Classic Carrot Cake